 - Every passenger in the RV will need proof of citizenship which may mean more than a passport.
 Acceptable documents include: a passport, birth certificate, a certificate of citizenship or naturalization, a Permanent Resident Card, or a Certificate of Residence along with photo identification.

 - Proof of insurance and registration.
 You may be asked for these documents for all vehicles you are bringing into the country.
 You may also want to memorize or write down your license plate numbers.

 - Think about your pets!
 You may be asked to present a current rabies certificate for all pets in the RV.
 All pet food and treats should be in their original, commercially packaged, unopened container and cannot weigh more than 44 pounds.

 - Are you transporting alcohol or tobacco?
 Consider how much you are bringing over the border.
 Check with the border you’re crossing ahead of time to see how much you’re allowed to bring.

 - Money: if you have $10,000 or more in your possession when arriving in or departing from Canada, you must report to the CBSA.

-- Prescription drugs: All medications need to be in their original, labeled packaging.
+- Prescription drugs: All medications need to be in their original, labelled packaging.